varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

 This subroutine is called if we fail the backend fetch or if *max_retries* has been exceeded.

-A synthetic object is generated in VCL, whose body may be contructed using the ``synthetic()`` function.
+A synthetic object is generated in VCL, whose body may be constructed using the ``synthetic()`` function.

 The `vcl_backend_error` subroutine may terminate with calling ``return()``